k9securityio/terraform-aws-s3-bucket/README.md

 # Terraform S3 bucket and policy module #

-k9 Security's tf_s3_bucket helps you protect your data by creating an s3 bucket with safe defaults and a least-privilege bucket policy built on the
+k9 Security's tf_s3_bucket helps you protect data by creating an AWS S3 bucket with safe defaults and a least-privilege bucket policy built on the
 [k9 access capability model](https://k9security.io/docs/k9-access-capability-model/).

-Specify context about your use case, including intended access the module and will:
+Specify context about your use case and intended access, then the module will:

 * create a bucket named using your context
 * generate a least privilege bucket policy